 Not quite!
 There’s one more step we believe is important to have our projects run as smoothly as possible.
 Before work begins on your project, we like to have a meeting with you, our sales team, and your project manager, and possibly even trade contractors to make sure everyone is on the same page!
 During this meeting we do a walk-through of your project and discuss details that are often overlooked by other companies.

-Here are 10 things to discuss with your contractor before work begins:
+These are the top 10 things we recommend discussing with your contractor before work on your home begins:

 1. Work Days and Hours